 The environment now more than ever need to be concerned with “physical theft of devices and equipment”.
 Mobile devices including cell phones, laptops, and hard drives are easily portable, thus making them more susceptible to theft.
 Theft of mobile devices is not the only way that attackers can get the data they want.
 An attacker could download sensitive data if he or she were to connect an external hard drive or flash drive to an unsecured computer.
 Leaving a USB flash drive on the ground outside of a building is another way that an attacker could steal data without ever gaining physical access.
 The malicious payload on the device infects an individual computer and possibly the entire network once an employee picks up the USB stick and inserts it into his or her computer.
 The physical element of security is often overlooked.
 The theft of hardware or vandalism could occur while working with administrative and technical controls.
 Organizations often focus on technical and administrative controls and as a result, breaches may not be discovered right away.
 Information and have different weaknesses, risks, and countermeasures than physical security.
 When people look at information security, they conspire how a person may penetrate the network using unauthorized means through wireless, software exploits or open ports.
 Security professionals with physical security in mind are concerned about the physical entrance of a building or environment and what damages that person may cause.

 Examples of threats that physical security protects against are unauthorized access into areas and theft of mobile devices.
 Attackers can gain entry into secured areas through tailgating, hacking into access control smart cards or breaking in through doors.
-Defenses for these threats include physical intrusion detection systems, alarm systems, and mantraps.
+Defences for these threats include physical intrusion detection systems, alarm systems, and mantraps.
 Mobile devices such as laptops, USB drives, and tablets are easy targets because of portability.
 Control examples that could help stop theft are the use of RFID systems and cable locks.
 Physical security protects people, data, equipment, systems, facilities and company assets.
 Methods that physical security protects these assets is through site design and layout, environmental components, emergency response readiness, training, access control, intrusion detection, and power and fire protection.
 Business continuity or disaster recovery plans are required to reduce business interruption in times of natural disaster, explosion or sabotage.

 One security professional cannot cover the entire spectrum of physical security.
 Professionals that work in this space do not always have a holistic understanding of physical security because of specialized variables and components that are needed to secure an organization.
 Individuals often specialize in specific fields, such as secure facility construction, risk assessment, and analysis, secure data center implementation, fire protection, intrusion detection systems (IDSs), closed-circuit television (CCTV) implementation, personal emergency response, training, legal, and regulatory aspects of physical security, and so on.
 Since physical security is usually further down the list of priorities, physical environments and facilities are not typically designed with security in mind.
 Aesthetics and functionality often take precedence over security concerns.
-If organizations focused on security in a holistic, organized and mature way, risks or causalities could be minimized Organizations can be held monetarily and criminally liable for not practicing due diligence.
+If organizations focused on security in a holistic, organized and mature way, risks or causalities could be minimized Organizations can be held monetarily and criminally liable for not practising due diligence.
 Examples of lawsuits that organizations can be held accountable include an unsecured laptop left by an employee containing PII was stolen and a company did not follow fire codes and death resulted because people could not escape through a locked exit door.
 Physical security teams must implement a security program that balances security measures and safety concerns.
-Physical security should always use what is called a “defense in depth” approach to reinforce security through different controls.
+Physical security should always use what is called a “defence in depth” approach to reinforce security through different controls.
 Multiple security controls in places make it tougher for attackers to get to valuable company resources.
 Security needs to increase productivity in the environment by protecting assets.
 Good security practices in place allowing employees to feel safe so they can focus on their tasks, and force attackers to pray on easier targets.
 We should think about how physical security can affect our organization using the CIA triad – confidentiality, integrity, and availability.
 We look at the areas of security that can affect the confidentiality of data, the integrity of assets and the availability of company resources.
 Physical security must plan how to protect employee lives and facilities.
 The first priority of physical security is to ensure that all personnel is safe.
 The second is to secure company assets and restore IT operations if a natural disaster happens.
 In the event of an explosion or fire, the right suppression methods must be utilized to contain the event.
 Using the wrong suppression agent can not only make the situation worse but also hurt people.
 There multiple types of suppressions that can be used to contain fires.
 Water, gases, and powders are used in different scenarios to extinguish one of the four fire elements: heat, oxygen, fuel, chemical reaction.

 Planning For a Physical Security Program

 Adequate controls are not present to control the physical environment without a plan in place.
 The company must create a team that is responsible for designing a physical security program when planning for security.
-The physical security team should continually improve the program using the defense-in-depth method.
-Defense in depth is a concept used to secure assets and protect life through multiple layers of security.
+The physical security team should continually improve the program using the defence-in-depth method.
+Defence in depth is a concept used to secure assets and protect life through multiple layers of security.
 If an attacker compromises one layer, he will still have to penetrate the additional layers to obtain an asset.
 To give an example of this concept, let us say that you have a computer that an attacker wants to access.
 The computer is located inside a locked room within a building.
 The building has an access control system in place, and there is a fence with a guard outside.
 If the adversary only needed to climb the fence to get to the data, only one level of security is in place to stop an intruder.
 If we added security guards, access control systems, locked doors, this would make the task more difficult for the person trying to acquire a resource.
 In addition, logging into the computers and servers should require a smart card or token in addition to a pin or password in order to access proprietary data.
 These security measures working together provides multiple levels of security.
 To ensure that the security controls are working effectively, metrics should be used.
 The team needs to identify key performance indicators (KPIs) to enhance the security program KPIs should be monitored by period, quarter, current year, and over years.
 Metrics depend on the industry and organization.
 KPIs vary between corporations because of requirements and focus the organization has Organizations need to use a “performance-based approach” when measuring the physical security program.
 These metrics gauge how well the program is operating towards achieving the organization’s objectives.
 Data can be used to make informed decisions to lower risk in the most cost-effective method.
 Without these metrics, the security program will not be able to effectively manage security controls.
 The following are key performance indicators to measure the effectiveness of the security program:

 - Number of Unsuccessful Crimes